-Q Are the Run Mummy Run compressions socks one size fits all?
+Q Are compressions socks one size fits all?

 A Graduated compression socks are definitely NOT one size fits all.
-In the RMR compression socks you will notice you have 3 sizes.
-These sizes are offered starting with shoe size but also important is to include an ankle and calf circumference measurement as a guide.
+Sizes are offered starting with shoe size but also important is to include an ankle and calf circumference measurement as a guide.

 Q Which are better for bigger ladies with bigger calves, compression socks or compression sleeves?

 A The most important things is the fit of the compression socks or compression sleeves.
 Please make sure you are reviewing the ankle and calf circumference to ensure the proper fit.
 Both will provide a benefit for you.

 Q Can compression socks help with running with plantar fasciitis?